-- (1) The amounts represent the threshold, target and maximum non-equity incentive plan awards under the Zoetis Annual Incentive Plan (AIP) for 2023.
+- (1) The amounts represent the threshold, target and maximum non-equity incentive plan awards under the Zoetis Annual Incentive Plan (AIP) for 2024.
 The payment for below threshold is 0%.
-Additional information on the AIP is included in the "Company 2023 Performance" section of the CD&A. - (2) These amounts represent the threshold, target and maximum share payouts under our performance award unit program for the performance period beginning January 1, 2023 and ending December 31, 2025.
+Additional information on the AIP is included in the "Company 2024 Performance" section of the CD&A. - (2) These amounts represent the threshold, target and maximum share payouts under our performance award unit program for the performance period beginning January 1, 2024 and ending December 31, 2026.
 The payment for below 25th percentile Relative TSR performance is 0%.
 The target payout is equal to 100% of the granted units and represents the number of performance award units that may be earned for achieving 50th Relative TSR percentile performance.
 The maximum payout is 200% of the target number of performance award units and represents the number of performance award units that may be earned for achieving 75th or better Relative TSR percentile performance.
-Dividend equivalent units are accrued through the payout date and increase the target number of performance award units. - (3) The exercise price of the stock options is the closing price of the Company's stock on the grant date. - (4) The amounts shown in this column represent the award values as of the grant date, computed in accordance with FASB ASC Topic 718 based on the assumptions and methodologies set forth in Note 15 to the 2023 10-K. For awards granted on February 8, 2023, the stock options are shown using a Black-Scholes-Merton value of \$43.56 on the grant date, the RSUs are shown using the Company's grant date closing stock price of \$162.07, and the performance award units granted are shown using a Monte Carlo simulation model value of \$238.24 on the grant date of February 8, 2023.
+Dividend equivalent units are accrued through the payout date and increase the target number of performance award units. - (3) The exercise price of the stock options is the closing price of the Company's stock on the grant date. - (4) The amounts shown in this column represent the award values as of the grant date, computed in accordance with FASB ASC Topic 718 based on the assumptions and methodologies set forth in Note 15 to the Consolidated Financial Statements included in the 2024 10-K. For awards granted on February 6, 2024, the stock options are shown using a Black-Scholes-Merton value of \$51.00 on the grant date, the RSUs are shown using the company's grant date closing stock price of \$196.14, and the performance award units granted are shown using a Monte Carlo simulation model value of \$268.71 on the grant date of February 6, 2024.
 For each NEO, the target grant date values were intended to be distributed with 50% of the total value in performance award unit awards and 25% of the total value each in RSUs and stock option grants; however, there are slight differences in intended value due to rounding down upon the conversion from dollar values to a number of options or units using the grant date values.

 - (5) These Zoetis stock option and RSU awards are subject to three-year graded vesting whereby one-third of the award vests on each of the first, second and third anniversaries of the grant date.
-RSUs accrue dividend equivalent units through the payout date, which are credited as additional RSUs. - (6) These performance award units are subject to three-year cliff vesting (100% vests on the third anniversary of the grant date) and are earned based on achievement of a performance goal measured over a three-year performance period beginning January 1, 2023 and ending December 31, 2025.
+RSUs accrue dividend equivalent units through the payout date, which are credited as additional restricted stock units. - (6) These performance award units are subject to three-year cliff vesting (100% vests on the third anniversary of the grant date) and are earned based on achievement of a performance goal measured over a three-year performance period beginning January 1, 2024 and ending December 31, 2026.
 The performance goal is the Company's Relative TSR.
 The number of shares paid under these performance award units, if any, ranges from 0% to 200% of the target number of shares (including accrued dividend equivalent units) and depends upon the extent to which the performance goal is achieved, as determined by the Human Resources Committee after the end of the performance period.

-Outstanding Equity Awards at 2023 Fiscal Year-end Table
+Outstanding Equity Awards at 2024 Fiscal Year-End

-The following table summarizes the Zoetis equity-based long-term incentive awards made to our NEOs that were outstanding as of December 31, 2023.
+The following table summarizes the Zoetis equity-based long-term incentive awards made to our NEOs that were outstanding as of December 31, 2024.